 '''

 some example text

-or

-some example text

 and these will be processed identically.

 Also, a line that's not empty but contains no content will be ignored altogether.
 For example, the element

 <!-- this line is ignored, including the linebreak character -->

 first line

 third line<!-- the following linebreak is content: -->

 fourth line<!-- this one's ignored cuz it's the last piece of content: -->

 contains only the strings

 first line

 third line

 fourth line.

 '''